All Episodes

 Then why do they do it this way?

-Well, the challenge is going to be the same case as it's been with the Clintons, and that is proving the quid pro quo, proving that there's an exchange of services, and they use these proxies like their sons to say, oh, I, you know, Joe Biden, I I wasn't involved in that.
+Well, the challenge is going to be the same case as it's been with the Clintons, and that is proving the quid pro quo, proving that there's an exchange of services, and they use these proxies like their sons to say, oh, you know, Joe Biden, I wasn't involved in that.

 I never talked to those guys.

-We've been able to confirm is doing it.
+The FBI field office in Arkansas, we've been able to confirm is doing it.

-But I gotta imagine they're looking at that hundred and forty-five million because they did interview the FBI informant that warned everybody about the uranium one deal.
+I don't know where it is, but I got to imagine they're looking at that $145 million because they did interview the FBI informant that warned everybody about their uranium one deal.

 That's exactly right.